EtDet/FEHSimulation/README.md

 presented in both PVP and PVE forms.
 Lots of systems are at play that causes the playerbase to forever strategize.

 I wish to make my own simulation of the game.
-Not just in combat, but also the field, allowing for greater control over testing FEH's unit's and skills.
+Not just in combat, but also the field, allowing for greater control over testing FEH's units and skills.
 The final product will allow users to test over thousands of simulations for optimal teams to use in modes such as Arena or Aether Raids.

 I am but a college student with this being a passion project, so this will be in progress for a while.